 Olympe is giving a grand party to open the Paris social season.
 A weakened Marguerite and the Baron de Varville enter.
 Armand, overwhelmed by the passion of his loss, publicly humiliates Marguerite.
 The Baron de Varville challenges Armand to a duel; the challenge is accepted.

 Scene 2: Marguerite’s Boudoir

 In the echoes of her mind, Marguerite witnesses the duel of Armand and the Baron.
-Ill and alone, in her dementia, Marguerite imagines the worst, and envisions the realities and possibilities, the triumph of Olympe, and the realization of her inevitable loss.
+Ill and alone in her dementia, Marguerite imagines the worst, and envisions the realities and possibilities of the triumph of Olympe, and the realization of her inevitable loss.
 In her death, she relives the passion of her love and rediscovers her innocence.

 World Premiere: February 25, 1994, Ballet Florida, The Raymond Kravis Center for the Performing Arts, West Palm Beach, Florida.
 Produced in cooperation with Ballet West and Ballet Florida

 Kansas City Ballet Premiere: Friday, February 15, 2019.
 Kauffman Center for the Performing Arts, Kansas City, Missouri